Brooks377/leftside_teamproject/proposal/proposal.md

     - Neighborhood-level census statistics are found [here](https://data.boston.gov/dataset/2020-census-for-boston/resource/5800a0a2-6acd-41a3-9fe0-1bf7b038750d)
         - This data frame contains population/demographic statistics

-3. To display interesting maps and geographic data (potential to elaborate further on neighborhood stats), we will use **2020 census tract data**:
+3. To display maps and geographic data (potential to elaborate further on neighborhood stats), we will use **2020 census tract data**:
     - The shapefile for tract outlines is found [here](https://data.boston.gov/dataset/census-2020-tracts)
         - We can use this data to map the census tracts of Boston
     - Tract-level census statistics are found [here](https://data.boston.gov/dataset/2020-census-for-boston/resource/013aba13-5985-4067-bba4-a8d3ca9a34ac)